Edited by Brenna Harris on 21-Nov-2023

-Baja California is safe to travel to with a moderate level of crime.
-There are low levels of robberies, carjackings, and hate crimes, and a high level of corruption and bribery.
-The safest areas remain Ensanada, Rosarito, and Guadalupe Valley.
+According to the U.S. State Department, Baja California is safe to travel to, with moderate crime.
+There are low levels of robberies, carjackings, and hate crimes and a high level of corruption and bribery.

 Is Baja California Safe?